Most electrical wiring jobs are relatively easy to handle, using just a few inexpensive tools.

-Simple and inexpensive, an electrical outlet tester just plugs into a conventional outlet to tell you whether the circuit is “hot” (charged) or properly grounded.
+Simple and inexpensive, an electrical outlet tester just plugs into a conventional outlet to tell you whether the circuit is “hot” (charged) and properly grounded.

 A small, battery-operated continuity tester costs less than $10.
 It can be used to determine whether wiring is broken or electrical circuits are complete.
-You can buy a continuity tester here.
+You can buy a continuity tester on Amazon.

 A pair of lineman’s pliers is the best tool to use for cutting heavy wire or cable and twisting wire ends together.
 To twist two wires together, hold them side by side with one hand, their stripped ends aligned, and point the blunt end of the pliers in line with them, clamp down, and twist in a clockwise direction.

 Long-nose pliers are great for bending small loops at wire ends or for cutting off wires (most include a wire-cutting section).
 Use the pointed end of the pliers to form a smooth, 3/4 circle at a wire’s end, designed to circle around a screw terminal (always hook the wire onto the terminal with the end of the bend sweeping clockwise from the wire).